 Bitcoin and other cryptocurrencies are built using blockchain technology.
 One of the key tenets of blockchain technology is transparency - which is upheld by the public digital ledger.
 Anyone can access these ledgers and view any transaction on that blockchain.
 Moreover, all transactions are permanently stored on the ledger.

 So, any interested party can use a transaction ID and a blockchain explorer to find corresponding wallet addresses - or vice versa to see what transactions a given wallet has made.
-Interested parties can include any government agencies, including the IRS, FBI and more.
+Interested parties can include any government agencies, including the IRS, FBI, and more.

 Of course, there is still a sense of anonymity, after all - your wallet address doesn't include any of your personal details... or does it?

-Linking your wallet address to you is becoming increasingly easy for the IRS and other agencies, in part, due to the pressure crypto exchanges have faced from government to collect and share customer data.
+Linking your wallet address to you is becoming increasingly easy for the IRS and other agencies, in part, due to the pressure crypto exchanges have faced from the government to collect and share customer data.

-How do the IRS track crypto?
+How does the IRS track crypto?